Medically reviewed on February 20, 2018

 - Physical exam.
 This may include measuring your height and weight; checking your vital signs, such as heart rate, blood pressure and temperature; checking your skin and nails for problems; listening to your heart and lungs; and examining your abdomen.

 - Psychological evaluation.
-A doctor or mental health provider will likely ask about your thoughts, feelings and eating habits.
+A doctor or mental health professional will likely ask about your thoughts, feelings and eating habits.
 You may also be asked to complete psychological self-assessment questionnaires.

-When you have anorexia nervosa, you may need several types of treatment.
-Treatment is generally done using a team approach that includes medical providers, mental health providers and dietitians, all with experience in eating disorders.
+Treatment for anorexia is generally done using a team approach, which includes doctors, mental health professionals and dietitians, all with experience in eating disorders.
 Ongoing therapy and nutrition education are highly important to continued recovery.

 Here's a look at what's commonly involved in treating people with anorexia.